 Attempting natural detox while in the home is a challenge.
-However, for those whose withdrawal syndromes are not particularly dangerous and who have reliable family and friends to support them, doing this at home may feel like a desirable option.
+However, for those whose withdrawal symptoms are not particularly dangerous and who have reliable family and friends to support them, doing this at home may feel like a desirable option.
 Detox leaves many people feeling their absolute worst.
-Going through this difficult period while surrounded by the familiarity of their normal environment and their loved ones may, in the right situation, actually enhance the process, though additional treatment will be needed to maintain sobriety.2,3
+Going through this difficult period while surrounded by the familiarity of their normal environment and their loved ones may, in the right situation, actually enhance the process, though additional treatment may be needed to maintain sobriety.2,3

 Drug cravings can be immensely difficult to resist when withdrawal feels too uncomfortable to handle.

 Home detox is only a viable option for certain drugs that don’t produce particularly dangerous withdrawal symptoms.
 For example, detoxing from low doses of a stimulant like cocaine probably won’t introduce any immediate medical risks, even though it can be physically and emotionally taxing.

 Remember, however, that while there may be relatively few expected medical dangers, some unexpected dangers may arise.
 According to the Substance Abuse and Mental Health Services Administration, there are several medical complications that can occur during detox.
 An individual may experience nausea and vomiting.